I once read a Japanese phrase, “koi no yokan,” which refers to “the feeling that someone is going to inevitably fall in love.”

 Maybe I am just seeing the tourist side of things, but I believe there is something innately beautiful about Bali that makes it attractive to a lot of people from all over.

 They say that you have to come to Bali for the culture, but to me it seems so much more.
 For some of us, we come here and find ourselves too.

-Here are other resources about Bali:
+Here are other articles about Bali: